CaioGrossi/Etch-a-Sketch/README.md

 # Etch-a-Sketch

-"Etch a Sketch" feito para treinar funcionalidades basicas do JS como adição de eventos.
+"Etch a Sketch" feito em Javascript.

+## Estudado
+* Coceitos do Javascript
+* Javascript no geral